Seria: History

-The first oil field was discovered by the British Malayan Petroleum Company (BMPC) in 1929, followed by the completion of the first commercial oil well later that same year in Wild Pigeon's Field on the west bank of the Seria River.
-Production of oil has already began by 1931, while the first export began in 1932.
+The first oil field in Brunei was discovered by the British Malayan Petroleum Company (BMPC) in 1929, with the completion of the first commercial oil well later that year on the west bank of the Seria River.
+Oil production began in 1931, and the first export followed in 1932.
+By 1935, royalties from Seria's oil accounted for 47% of the state's revenue.
+In 1936, Seria was officially designated a town and incorporated into the Kuala Belait and Seria Sanitary Board, which was managed by the Assistant British Resident.

-During World War II, Seria was one of the first places in Borneo invaded by the Imperial Japanese Army.
-The Japanese Kawaguchi Detachment came ashore on 16 December 1941, nine days after the Attack on Pearl Harbor.
-Upon the invasion, the oil field was destroyed by the British forces to prevent being captured by the Japanese.
-On 28 April 1945, Seria was attacked by the United States Navy which targeted places in the Asia-Pacific occupied by the Japanese forces.
-The town was liberated by the Australian forces on 29 June 1945; by the time they arrived in Seria, the oil field was heavily burned and only in November in that year that the production was restored.
+During World War II, Seria was one of the first places in Borneo to be invaded by the Imperial Japanese Army.
+The Kawaguchi Detachment landed on 16 December 1941, just nine days after the attack on Pearl Harbor.
+In response, the British forces destroyed the oil field to prevent it from falling into Japanese hands.
+On 28 April 1945, the United States Navy launched an attack on Japanese-occupied areas in the Asia–Pacific, including Seria.
+The town was liberated by Australian forces on 29 June 1945, but by the time they arrived, the oil field had been severely damaged and only restored to production in November that year.
 By 1946, the original town had been completely destroyed.
+In the post-war period, Seria's high oil productivity and the presence of Indonesian workers employed by the BMPC prompted the British to closely monitor the situation, concerned about potential labour unrest and the spread of revolutionary Indonesian ideals.